 Debbie Splean, a host mom in a smaller midwestern town, had this experience with a few of her students. “[Our students] just couldn’t image [why] we haven’t visited New York City, Chicago, LA, Washington DC and both Disney’s,” she laughs.
 “They can’t imagine that it’s too far to go in at least a day!”

-Host mom Tanya Montgomery had the same realization with her exchange student, who would routinely request to visit “nearby” tourist attractions. “[Our first student] was surprised that we weren’t able to travel quickly across the country,” she muses.
+Host mom Tanya Montgomery had the same realization with her exchange students, who would routinely request to visit “nearby” tourist attractions. “[Our first student] was surprised that we weren’t able to travel quickly across the country,” she muses.
 “He kept asking to go places [far away], and we’d have to say ‘well, that’s a three-day drive!’”

 The reality: The United States is the third largest country in the world, geographically-speaking — coming in behind Canada and Russia at number two and number one, respectively.
 Most Americans opt to fly domestically rather than driving long distances between states, so remember this when asking your host family about visiting “nearby” tourist destinations!